 Does vaping count as smoking for life insurance?

-Can I get non-smoker rates if I quit smoking?
+Can I get non-smoker rates after quitting?

 Do nicotine patches or gum count as smoking?